mtalyat/Minty-Engine/README.md

 # Minty Engine
-A dynamic and advanced voxel engine.
+A dynamic and advanced game engine.

 ![A mint candy with a flaming mint leaf trailing it.](Images/Icon.png)